 - 1. The office lease is a month-to-month lease commencing March 1, 2008 with an annual rental payment of \$6,461 including all applicable taxes. - 2.
-The kitchen lease is contracted between the Society and Calgary Housing Company (the "Landlord"), and is for two years, from January 1, 2010 to December 31, 2011.
+The kitchen lease is contracted between the Society and Calgary Housing Company (the "Landlord"), and is for two years, from January 1, 2014 to December 31, 2016.
 The Landlord has assured the Society of long-term availability of this leased space.
 Payment of all utilities, except telephone and maintenance of the kitchen, is the responsibility of the Landlord.
 The lease agreement has a monetary consideration of \$1.00 per month as rent, on the basis that the Society's food preparation operation is completed on a not-for-profit basis.
-The Society renewed the lease contract for an additional two year period, from January 1, 2014 to December 31, 2016.
+The Society is currently renegotiating the lease with the Landlord and expects similar terms as before.

-7. INTERFUND TRANSFERS AND INTERNAL RESTRICTIONS
+6. INTERFUND TRANSFERS AND INTERNAL RESTRICTIONS

-An amount of \$8,824 (2014 - \$459) was transferred to the Capital Asset Fund from the Unrestricted Fund to offset net capital asset amortization and additions.
+An amount of \$4,231 (2015 - \$8,824) was transferred to the Capital Asset Fund from the Unrestricted Fund to offset net capital asset amortization and additions.
 The Internally Restricted Fund is to ensure the short-term sustainability of the Society during times of liquidity difficulties.
 These internally restricted funds are not available for any other purpose without the prior approval of the Board of Directors.

-8. FINANCIAL INSTRUMENTS
+7. FINANCIAL INSTRUMENTS